crmathieu/Orbital/README.md

 # How to install
 Orbital creates graphics though the vpython module. because *vpython* has evolved into a web based system, support for the standalone version has been neglected and never got uograded to be compatible with python3.x.
 Instead python2.7 must be used.

+### on Windows computer:

+1) Install python2.7 64 bits:
+go to "https://www.python.org/downloads/release/python-279/" and under "Files", click on "Windows x86-64 MSI installer".
+Download the installer and run it.

+use the default install configuration.
+Your python folder should be in c:\python27

+If you get the error "error: Microsoft Visual C++ 9.0 is required.
+Get it from http://aka.ms/vcpython27" then from "https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266" download the VC runtime
+installer: VCForPython27.msi and run it to install the missing runtime library.
+Then try to run the python27 installer again to finish installing python.

+Add "c:\python27" and "c:\python27\scripts" to your PATH environment variable

 For hassle free install, it is recommanded to do the manual installation.
-Simply go to the "manual-install" folder:
+After installing python 2.7, simply go to the "manual-install" folder:
 ```text
 cv2.zip
 numpy.zip